It’s time to check your tax withholding!

 Communications Content Developer

-Charla Suaste joined TaxAudit back in 2007 and, over the past 14 years, she has worked in a variety of different roles throughout the organization, including as a Customer Service Representative, Case Coordinator, and Administrative Services Assistant.
+Charla Suaste joined TaxAudit back in 2007 and has worked in various roles during her time at our organization, including as a Customer Service Representative, Case Coordinator, and Administrative Services Assistant.
 She now serves as the Communications Content Developer and is passionate about writing, editing, and making even the most complex concepts easy to understand.
 Outside of work, Charla enjoys traveling, listening to podcasts, and spending time in her garden.

 Recent Articles